allegheny-college-cmpsc-305-Fall-2025/classDocs/README.md

 - **Objective 5**: Clearly and persuasively communicate the results of database inquiries and critically examine and reflect on their ethical implications.

 ## Textbooks
-- *Database Systems Concepts*, Fifth or Sixth Edition.
+- *Database Systems Concepts*, Sixth or Seventh Edition.
 Avi Silberschatz, Henry F. Korth, and S. Sudarshan.
 - *Think Python 2e: How To Think Like a Computer Scientist*, by Allen B. Downey.

   + [Book Website](https://greenteapress.com/wp/think-python-2e/)